 The original logo mark was sketched out by Michael Alvino.

 And I adapted it in Illustrator.
-It took way more work than it looks.
-And still imperfect.

 A Facebook option.